ChaouiZ/Tic-Tac-Toe/README.md

-# Just a little C++ Tic-tac-toe game to knonck off the rust.
+# Just a little C++ Tic-tac-toe game to knock off the rust.

 ```text
                                                            |              |